jrburke/module/docs/inlining.md

 Inlining makes logical sense in terms of scoped code unit reuse.
 To help understand this point, view module IDs as addresses to code units instead of addresses to file paths.

 Inlining also makes sense for performance.
-The suggested alternatives are just focused on local cache setup, but still suffer from local IO that can be slow for multiple file reads, and does not fully address the benefits of transpiling.
+The suggested alternatives are just focused on local cache setup, but still suffer from local IO that can be slow for multiple file reads, requires more server and client support infrastructure, and does not fully address the benefits of transpiling.